apache/hudi/rfc/rfc-78/rfc-78.md

 getInstantsOrderedByStateTransitionTime -> getInstantsOrderedByCompletionTime\
 We need to add back these older methods to HoodieDefaultTimeline, so that we do not need to fix all the callers in 0.16.0.
 We could certainly introduce private methods and avoid code duplication.\
 c.
 HoodieInstant changes from 1.x need to be ported over so that completion time is accounted for.
 If completion time is present, we should account for that, if not, we can fallback to last mod time of the completed commit meta file.\
 d.
 We need to port code changes which accounts for uncommitted log files.
-In 0.16.0, from FSV standpoint, all log files(including partially failed) are valid.
-We let the log record reader ignore the partially failed log files.
+In 0.16.0, from FSV standpoint, all log files(including partially failed) written are valid.
+We rely on the log record reader ignore the partially failed log files.
 But in 1.x, log files could be rolledback (deleted) by a concurrent rollback.
 So, the FSV should ensure it ignores the uncommitted log files.\
 e. full LSM based read capability needs to be ported back to 0.16.x timeline reader. \
 f.
 Given the requirement to port over above changes, we have two options to go about HoodieDefaultTimeline.
 But one option to consider: we could introduce Hoodie016xDefaultTimeline and Hoodie1xDefaultTimeline and use delegate pattern to delegate to either of the timelines.
 Using hoodie table version we could instantiate (internally to HoodieDefaultTimeline) to either of Hoodie016xDefaultTimeline or Hoodie1xDefaultTimeline.